Tadj ol-Molouk: Queen

-On 15 December 1925, her spouse declared himself Shahanshah (King of Kings), and she was granted the title Maleke (Queen).
+On 15 December 1925, her spouse declared himself Shahanshah (King of Kings), and she was granted the title Malekeh (Queen).

 Privately, Tadj ol-Molouk did not live with Reza Shah at this point, as he reportedly devoted his time to his other wives, Turan Amirsoleimani, and, from 1923, Esmat Dowlatshahi.
 Neither did she involve herself in politics on her own initiative.
 However, it was she who was given the position of Queen during his reign, which signified an important role in his policy on women.
 She was the first Queen of Iran to have played a public role, and to have performed an official position out in public society.

-Her role as a queen participating in public representational duties had a great importance within the new policy of women's role in Iran, as it was the policy of her husband to increase women's participation in society as a method of modernization, in accordance with the example of Turkey.
+Her role as a queen participating in public representational duties had great importance within the new policy of women's role in Iran, as it was the policy of her husband to increase women's participation in society as a method of modernization, in accordance with the example of Turkey.

-In 1928, the queen attended the Fatima Masumeh Shrine during her pilgrimage in Qom wearing a veil which did not cover her completely as well as showing her face, for which she was harshly criticised by a cleric.
-As a response, Reza Shah publicly beat the cleric who had criticised the queen the next day.
+In 1928, the queen attended the Fatima Masumeh Shrine during her pilgrimage in Qom wearing a veil which did not cover her completely and showed her face, for which she was harshly criticised by a cleric.
+In response, Reza Shah publicly beat the cleric who had criticised the queen the next day.
 The reform to allow female teachers and students not to veil, as well as allowing female students to study alongside men, were all reforms opposed and criticised by the Shia clergy.

 During the reign of her husband she played an important role in the abolition of the veil in Iran: the Kashf-e hijab.
 The unveiling of women had a huge symbolic importance to achieve women's participation in society, and the shah introduced the reform gradually so as not to cause unrest: while women teachers were encouraged to unveil in 1933 and schoolgirls and female students in 1935, the official declaration of unveiling were made on 8 January 1936, and the queen and her daughters were given an important role in this event.
 That day, Reza Shah attended the graduation ceremony of the Tehran Teacher's College with the queen and their two daughters unveiled and dressed in modern clothes, without veils.
 The queen handed out diplomas, while the shah spoke about half the population being disregarded, and told women that the future was now in their hands.
 This was the first time an Iranian queen showed herself in public.
 Afterwards, the Shah had pictures of his wife and daughters published, and unveiling enforced throughout Iran.

 Tadj ol-Molouk continued to participate in public representation in this fashion when obliged to by her husband and thus played an indirect role in his policy, but she never made any initiatives of her own and stayed out of political involvement.
 In 1939, she attended the wedding of her son Mohammad Reza Pahlavi to Fawzia of Egypt.
 The relationship to Fawzia was not, however, described as a good one.